-Over the next few weeks, we’re going to be sharing secrets of highly successful writers in a 3-part blog series.
-(The far more in-depth, interactive conversation with sample material to help you put these ideas into practice is part of our upcoming live masterclass beginning Nov 5!).
+Over the next few weeks, we’re going to be sharing secrets of highly successful writers in a 3-part blog series (click to find Part Two and Part Three).

 We’ll kick off here in discussing how highly successful writers work and communicate.

 Highly successful writers have grit and tenacity.
 If an idea doesn’t take off as planned, it’s back to the drawing board.
 They aren’t daunted by spending hours at the desk, deferring outside pleasure or gratification, just to nail the perfect sentence, or even word.

 These writers tend to have a strong vision and sense of what their book needs to accomplish—but they’re open to feedback for improvement.
 They know when to push back and when to ease up, and can effectively self-edit.
 This may surprise you, but the most successful writers do not ask for editorial input on a regular basis.
 There’s a strong core focus or mission that drives their writing; there’s a deep understanding of what their audience craves, and a burning need to be of service.